jkedzier/Pewlett-Hackard-Analysis/README.md

 To conduct this analysis, I used my Employee Database to identify candidates what have a birth date in the the year 1965.
 These are employees with experience, but they still have many years before eligibility for retirement.

 I have included a file of all relevant mentorship candidates.
 I have identified 1549 candidates.
 This can be a start.
 As we establish the program, we can fine tune the criteria for eligibility.

+## Future Analysis
+I recommend slicing the data for retirees to better fine tune the eligibility for potential mentorship

+## Data Backup
+I have included queries used in this analysis in the file challenge.sql.
+Additionally, I have added exports of the employee lists for each table into this repository.